9x6/TUoS-MALDI-practical/maldiquant.md

 <summary>Answer</summary>

 >It first keeps only peaks that appear in all three replicates (`minFrequency = 1`) of at least one (`mergeWhitelists = TRUE`) biological replicate (`labels = samples$bio_id`).\
->Next, the surviving peaks are filtered again to retain only peaks that were called in at least half of the technical replicates across all biolical replicates in at least one soil type.
+>Next, the surviving peaks are filtered again to retain only peaks that were called in at least half of the technical replicates across all biological replicates in at least one soil type.
 </details>
 </br>